 Community Reentry for Women (CREW)

-Women returning from prison require targeted services.
+Currently offered in-person and online, CREW works with women returning from prison.
 Project Place created the award-winning CREW program with the Suffolk County House of Correction in 2003.
 Working inside the facility, we offer early stages of both programming and case management.
 This addresses many of the difficulties listed above surrounding the someone’s return to the community.
 Case managers work with women at each step of the process.
 They help establish education and career goals and help them with their personal and family life.
 The client and case manager also focus on finding safe and stable housing for them and their children.